Geraint Davies (Labour politician): Retirement

-On 28 May 2024, Davies announced that he would step down as an MP at the 2024 general election.
+On 28 May 2024, Davies announced "Having been suspended a year ago following anonymous allegations posted in the media, I am disappointed that I have yet to have a Labour Party hearing and the opportunity to clear my name" and that he would step down as an MP at the 2024 general election.
 He had been an MP for a total of 22 years when he stood down.